yaroslaff/a2conf/README.md

-# a2conf provides easy way to configure apache2 from python
+# a2conf
-a2conf is python module to work with apache2 config files.
+a2conf is python3 module which provides easy way to configure apache2. a2conf used by [a2utils](https://github.com/yaroslaff/a2utils) package, so you may use a2utils as examples.

-For all examples we will use file [example.conf](https://gitlab.com/yaroslaff/a2conf/raw/master/examples/example.conf) which is available `examples/example.conf`.
+For all examples we will use test config file `examples/example.conf` in source code.
 Use `export PYTHONPATH=.` to use module if it's not installed.

 **Create simple apache config** see examples/ex5_create.py for full code: